Authorized by K. S. A. 74-3209 et seq (Reviewed Annually)

-- ARTICLE 10 - SKATEBOARDS, LONGBOARDS, COASTERS, ROLLER SKATES, & SCOOTERS
+- ARTICLE 10 - SKATEBOARDS, LONGBOARDS, COASTERS, ROLLER SKATES, SCOOTERS, ONEWHEELS & ELECTRIC UNICYCLES

 ARTICLE 1 - POLICY

-1.1 The regulations following are intended to protect and facilitate the work of faculty, staff, students, partners, and visitors through control of parking and movement of motor vehicles while on campus.
-The President or Executive Director of Operations may make exceptions to these regulations to achieve this intent.
+1.1 The regulations following are intended to protect and facilitate the work of faculty, staff, students, partners, and visitors through control of parking and movement of vehicles while on campus.
+The Vice President of Finance and Administration or designee may make exceptions to these regulations to achieve this intent.